-Takaful contracts are those contracts that transfer significant Takaful risk.
+Takaful contracts are those contracts that transfer significant Takaful risk, whereby the takaful fund has accepted significant takaful risk from another party (the certificate holders) by agreeing to compensate the participants if a specified uncertain future event (the takaful event) adversely affects the participants.
 These contracts may also transfer financial risk.
 Significant Takaful risk is defined as the possibility of paying significantly more in a scenario where the Takaful event occurs than in a scenario in which it does not.
 Scenarios considered are those with commercial substance.